Operation Market Garden: 101st Airborne zone

 Faced with the loss of the bridge at Son, a 101st attempt to capture a similar bridge a few kilometres away at Best found the approach blocked.
 Other units continued moving to the south and eventually reached the northern end of Eindhoven.
 At 07:00 the Guards Armoured's reconnaissance regiment resumed the advance, but the Irish Guards Group's infantry and armour waited until 09:00 and 10:00, respectively, for the 50th Infantry Division to catch up.
 Aalst, defended by three Sturmgeschütze and the remnants of Kerutt's I./18 Fallschirmjäger Battalion, was cleared by late morning.
 Up the road, recon encountered four of Köppel's 88mm flak guns defending a bridge over the Dommel.
 British artillery failed to neutralize them, so recon was sent to find an alternative route to the east and the Grenadier Guards Group tried to bypass Aalst and Eindhoven to the west.
 Joe Vandeleur felt this was a good time to take a break, so he halted the Irish Guards column at noon, took a bath in a swimming pool, and drank champagne with a female war correspondent.
 At 12:30 two vehicles scouting the Grenadier Guards' route linked up with the 101st Airborne at the Son bridge site, but the main body could not follow because the bridges could not support tanks.
 The Americans told them what bridging equipment was required, the information was relayed back to XXX Corps, and a bridging unit was dispatched.
 A British recon squadron found a river crossing a mile north of the roadblock and attacked Köppel's flak battery from the rear.
 At 17:00 the flak gunners withdrew, allowing the Irish Guards to reach Eindhoven at 18:00 and the Son bridge area at 19:00.
 By nightfall, the Guards Armoured Division had established itself in the Eindhoven area.
-Transport columns were jammed in the packed streets of the town, and they were subjected to German air raid during the night.
+Transport columns were jammed in the packed streets of the town, and were subjected to German air raids during the night.

 XXX Corps engineers, supported by German prisoners of war, constructed a class 40 Bailey bridge within 10 hours across the Wilhelmina Canal.
 During the day the British VIII and XII Corps, supporting the main attack, had forged bridgeheads across Meuse-Escaut Canal while facing stiff German resistance.
 The 50th (Northumbrian) Infantry Division was transferred from XXX Corps to VIII Corps to relieve XXX Corps from having to secure the ground gained thus far.
 Throughout the day German attacks were launched against XXX Corps and against the new bridgeheads over the Meuse–Escaut Canal, all without success.